-- There are no other images of London until about 1250 when Matthew Paris, a Benedictine monk, cartographer and author, wrote Historia Anglorum (History of the English) which contained the route from London to Jerusalem.
+- Let us start with one of the earliest pictures of London.
+In about 1250 Matthew Paris, a Benedictine monk, map maker and author, wrote Historia Anglorum (History of the English) and in it he illustrated the complete journey from London to Jerusalem.
 The starting point, London, is bottom left and the journey goes up the map to Rochester, Canterbury and then Dover at the top left. - Let us look at London more closely...